Introduction

 Young seedlings need extra care in summer because they do not yet have the roots to cope with heat, dry soil and strong sun.

 An established courgette or bean plant can often bounce back after a hot afternoon.
-A tray of young lettuce, spinach, coriander or brassica seedlings can dry out, wilt or stall much faster.
+A tray of young lettuce, spinach, coriander or brassica seedlings can dry out and stall much faster.

-That is why summer planting can feel a bit unforgiving.
-Growth is quick when conditions are right, but small plants can become stressed quickly if they are planted out at the wrong time or left exposed.
+That is why summer planting can feel unforgiving.
+Growth is quick when conditions are right, but small plants can go backwards quickly if they are planted out at the wrong time or left exposed.

 Avoid Planting Out in the Hottest Part of the Day